Oekaki-Connect/web-novel-static-generator/README.md

 - Special event content
 - Author notes or behind-the-scenes content

+Note: If you are hosting on github on a public repo anyone can discover hidden pages easily.

 ### Draft Chapters

 Mark work-in-progress chapters as drafts to exclude them from generation: